Tested: Cyberpunk 2077's glorious new Overdrive Mode melts eyeballs and GPUs

 Cyberpunk 2077’s Overdrive Mode with full-blown path tracing (rather than select ray-traced effects) dropped this morning as a technology preview in the game.
 As expected, it’s stunningly beautiful, and it will absolutely melt your graphics card—unless you’re running a modern GeForce RTX 40-series GPU, that is.
-Even then, it can be rough sledding, as our benchmarks show.
+Even then, it can be rough sledding, as our benchmarks show, though the newly released $599 GeForce RTX 4070 can keep up a decent pace with DLSS 3 enabled.

 Nvidia worked with CD Projekt Red to create Overdrive Mode, which showcases the glorious experience that moving to fully path traced visuals can provide.
 Cyberpunk 2077 already looked stunning.
 With Overdrive Mode, it’s drop-dead gorgeous.

-Note: Update: The $599 GeForce RTX 4070 came out a day after this technical preview dropped, so it isn’t included in the charts, but at the 1440p resolution the GPU is built for, it hits eight frames per second with path tracing on, but no DLSS active, while turning on DLSS Balanced and DLSS 3 Frame Gen propels it just past the hallowed 60fps mark.
-Don’t try using it at 4K—even with DLSS 3 on, it can’t hit a consistent 30fps, as Nvidia neutered the 4070’s 4K chops.